Gateway to student financial aid

 - Convene a panel discussion in the fall about financial aid with financial aid professionals from local colleges.

-- Host open lab nights with college financial aid professionals during January, when the FAFSA needs to be completed.
+- Host open lab nights with college financial aid professionals during October and November.

 Information from the Office of Federal Student Aid